Vince Aletti

 Vince Aletti (born 1945) is an American music journalist and photography critic.

-Vince Aletti was the first person to write about disco (in a piece called "Discotheque Rock '72: Paaaaarty!"
-Rolling Stone on September 13 1973), writing a weekly column about disco for the music trade magazine Record World (1974-1979) and reporting about early clubs like David Mancuso's Loft for The Village Voice in the late 1970s and 1980s.
+He was the first person to write about disco in the piece called "Discotheque rock '72: Paaaaarty!"
+(1973) published in Rolling Stone.
+He wrote a weekly column about disco for the music trade magazine Record World (1974-1979) and reported about early clubs like David Mancuso's Loft for The Village Voice in the late 1970s and 1980s.

 In the 1979 and 1980, Aletti also worked as the A&R man for Ray Caviano’s RFC Records.
 He was a senior editor at The Village Voice for nearly 20 years until leaving in early 2005.